datanews/tik-tok/README.md

       'date': 'this is our crazy keyed date field'
     }
     ```
 * `template`: If you want to override the HTML output of the timeline, use your own template.
-See the `src/timeline.tpl.html` for a starting point.
+See the `src/tik-tok.tpl.html` for a starting point.
 You can provide a string that will be processed with [Underscore's template function](http://underscorejs.org/#template), or provide your own templating function.
-The function will be passed the `groups` of entries, `_` (Underscore), the timeline `title`, and the whole `timeline` object.
+The function will be passed the `groups` of entries, `_` (Underscore), the timeline `title`, and the whole `tiktok` object.

 ## Development and contributing